Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Jacksonville went 7-9-0 ATS last season.

-- When playing as at least 7-point underdogs last year, the Jaguars had an ATS record of 6-5.
+- The Jaguars covered the spread five times last year (5-5 ATS) when playing as at least 7.5-point underdogs.

-- A total of eight of Jacksonville's games last season went over the point total.
+- Last season, eight of Jacksonville's games went over the point total.

-- In games that Jacksonville amassed over 351.9 yards last year, the team was 4-3 against the spread and 0-7 overall.
+- When Jacksonville churned out over 351.9 yards last season, the team was 4-3 against the spread and 0-7 overall.

-- The Jaguars turned the ball over 25 times last season, four more turnovers than the Cardinals forced (21).
+- The Jaguars turned the ball over four more times (25 total) than the Cardinals forced turnovers (21) last year.

 Home and road insights

-- Last year on the road, Arizona was 4-4 against the spread and 4-4 overall.
+- Away from home last season, Arizona was 4-4 against the spread, and 4-4 overall.

-- The Cardinals were unbeaten ATS (1-0) as 7-point favorites or more on the road.

-- Arizona did not hit the over in eight road games last year.
+- In eight away games last year, Arizona did not hit the over.

 Powered by Data Skrive.